 1mg is an online pharmacy and healthcare information website.
 Founded in 2015, 1mg provides online consultations, lab tests and a mine of medical information in order to better serve the Indian market and population’s need, and be able to direct its visitors to the right medicine or product from its shop.

 Website: 1mg.com – Estimated monthly traffic: 7.45 Million visits

 Nykaa is a beauty retailer selling cosmetics, clothes and wellness products to Indian customers.
 Founded in 2012, Nykaa is originally a specialized store for beauty e-commerce selling products from multiple brands.
 Since then Nykaa has developed its own line of cosmetics and opened multiple brick-and-mortar stores across India.

 Website: nykaa.com – Estimated monthly traffic: 13.7 Million visits

-A specialized e-commerce platform for kids clothes and baby care products, Firscry is a pioneer of e-commerce in India offering products from thousands of brands.
+A specialized e-commerce platform for baby care products, kids’ clothes, and toys, Firscry is a pioneer of e-commerce in India offering products from thousands of brands.
 Having expanded into franchised stores, Firstcry now also offers its products through tens of stores across numerous Indian cities.

 Website: firstcry.com – Estimated monthly traffic: 16.1 Million visits